stuartmaxwell/djcheckup/README.md

 ## Usage

 Run the `djcheckup` command-line utility with the URL of your Django site.
+This will make several outbound requests from your computer to the website you are checking.

-You'll see a nicely formatted report in your terminal:
+After a few seconds, you'll see a nicely formatted report in your terminal:

 ```text
 ╭──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮